Azure-Samples/azure-ai-vision-sdk/backend_samples/INTRODUCTION.md

 security evidence from Android or iOS and depend on the platform and your backend's security policy.

-After those checks pass, the attestation libraries use the verified app identity to establish an **encrypted session between the app and backend**.
+After those checks pass, the **attestation libraries** (reusable code in your app and backend) use the verified app identity to establish an **encrypted session between the app and backend**.

-Messages carrying the Face session token and liveness digest are encrypted, so other apps or anyone intercepting those messages cannot read their contents without the required encryption keys.
+The encrypted messages carry the Face session token and a **digest**, a fingerprint of the data submitted for the liveness check.
+Other apps or anyone intercepting these messages cannot read them without the required encryption keys.
 This encryption protects the token and digest messages exchanged by the attestation libraries; it does not change how the app's other traffic is handled.

 ![The backend first checks the app's platform evidence.
 It then sends an encrypted session token to the app, which returns an encrypted digest after liveness through the same attested session.](../docs/face/attestation-encrypted-session.svg)